kairb/identifying-aircraft/README.md

 # Project Title
-We all know what an aircraft looks like from above, but do computers? this project aims to teach a computer how to A *brief* paragraph explaining your project and what it does should be written here.
-The idea is to give readers an overview of what it is that you've built.
+We all know what an aircraft looks like from above, but do computers? this project aims to teach a computer what an aircraft looks like and further identify an aircraft in an image

 ## Getting Started (Software Based)
-You should write a bit about **how** I can get your project working, It's good to think in terms of the following sections:
+To run my program, pull the entire project from gitlab and follow the install instructions.

 ### Prerequisites
 To enable this project to run correctly, you must have the following: